 - Addictions and dependancy

-I believe that we have within us the resources to change and improve our lives and sometimes we may need someone to help and support us with this.
-It is often very difficult to talk to people close to you which can make you feel lonely, confused or unsupported.
-At times like these talking to a Counsellor about whatever is troubling you may help you find better ways to cope and manage and to move forward in your life in a way that is more satisfying to you.
+I believe that we all have within us the resources to change and improve our lives and sometimes we may need someone to help, support and guide us with this.
+It is often very difficult to talk to people close to you which can lead you to feel alone, lost or unsupported.
+At times like these talking to a Counsellor about whatever is troubling you can help you find better ways to cope and manage whilst working together in a safe environment.

+This is time for you.
 I will be here to work alongside you, to listen to you in a non judgemental way so that we can build a strong and trusting, equal relationship.
-I’m not here to advise you but I am here to help and support you to understand yourself better, so that you can identify what you want and need in your life and by working together help you move forward in a more positive way.
+I am here to help and support you to understand yourself better, so that you can identify what you want and need in your life and by working together help you to make positive changes.

 It's up to you how many sessions you decide you need.
 You can receive your counselling from me on an open ended basis or book a specific amount of sessions that can then be extended if you wish.